yoursociallyanxiousneighbor/yoursociallyanxiousneighbor.github.io/_posts/2019-1-25-age-of-the-smartphone.md

 She was standing a little closer, with her iPhone held in front of her face, recording her daughter’s speech.

 I know this wasn’t technically a funeral, but it was unsettling to see Kathy doing this.
 Displaying your phone to discreetly check a text message is one thing, but I thought it was so odd to actually record your daughter like she was giving a speech at her high school graduation.

+Amanda was giving an obituary for the most tragic event that could have happened to a family.
+And you use your cellphone to record your daughter?
+Was Kathy planning to watch this back at home?
+Show it to the grandparents at the next Christmas get together?

+It was disturbing.

+The grieving family did not see because they were sitting with their backs turned to us in the front.
+(Nor do I know if they would have cared given their frame of mind that day).

+But, regardless, I felt it was disrespectful.
+Did Kathy forget where she was?
+Like at a concert, was it that knee-jerk response that we all have to record everything?

+I live in a suburb of a big city, where no doubt girls struggle with self-worth in part thanks to social media, selfie-mania, and the inability to detach from their cell phones.

+And as adults, we also resist disconnecting from our phones, but it is imperative that we set a better example.

+Put down the phone and remember where you are.